MichelaBon/starter-hugo-academic/content/authors/admin/_index.md

 My supervisors are Tobias Klein, Florian Schutt, and Christoph Walsh.

-I will be on job market in 2021/2022 and will be available for interviews during the European Job Market for Economists and the ASSA Annual Meeting.
+I will be on the job market in 2021/2022 and will be available for interviews during the European Job Market for Economists and the ASSA Annual Meeting.
 My job market paper is available {{< staticref "files/jmp.pdf" "newtab" >}}here{{< /staticref >}}.